 Marvin Gaye Street Mural in Shaw - Street Art in Washington, DC

 Artist Aneikan Udofia, who is the creative mind behind the Ben’s mural and Blagden Alley’s whimsical portrait of Sun Ra and Erykah Badu, pays tribute to DC-born musician Marvin Gaye in this masterpiece in Shaw.
 The vibrant mural is Udofia’s second of the soulful icon – the previous mural was created in 2013 but later covered by construction.

 S Street NW, between 7th & 8th streets

 Plastered on the side of a residence in Logan Circle, the Watermelon House is a must-see on your mural tour of DC.
 The story behind the Watermelon House goes something like this: the owners of the home hired someone to paint the side red but when the result was more pink than anticipated, the owners turned lemons into watermelon.
 The home has become an attraction for visitors and locals alike, even sparking its own Instagram account, @watermelonjumps, which, as the name suggests, consists of people jumping in front of the juicy wall.

 11th Street & Q Street NW

-A hip, dog-friendly brewtopia and cafe, Shaw’s Dacha Beer Garden also boasts some of the city’s most recognizable street art – a giant mural of glamorous 20th-century movie star, Elizabeth Taylor.
-Raise a glass (or one of the eatery’s monster pretzels) to the icon for the perfect foodie-gram.
+A hip, dog-friendly brewtopia and cafe, Shaw’s Dacha Beer Garden also boasts some of the city’s most recognizable street art – a giant mural of glamorous 20th-century movie star, Elizabeth Taylor, whose charity work around AIDS awareness has been recognized by nearby Whitman-Walker Health Center.
+Raise a glass (or one of the eatery’s monster pretzels) to the icon for the perfect outdoor patio gram.

 1600 7th Street NW